 In an effort to make divorce less adversarial, and to save time and expense, many modern spouses decide to use an alternative method of severing marital ties — mediation.
 Mediation is designed as a means of assisting both spouses in reaching agreement on key issues without butting heads.
 The attorneys for each spouse are trained to keep the discourse civil and to avoid temper flare-ups.
 If you think mediation may work for your divorce, Cohen Family Law’s divorce attorney is ready to give you direction and support during the process.

 In the greater metropolitan Phoenix area, Cohen Family Law is a firm with over 30 years of experience and dedication to helping clients through the divorce process.
 We understand it is often difficult to take the first step toward divorce.
 However, we encourage you to contact our office today for your initial consultation.

-Cohen Family Law services clients throughout the Phoenix, Arizona area including Mesa, Glendale, Surprise, Scottsdale, Chandler, Tempe, and Goodyear with all of their divorce needs.
+Cohen Family Law services clients with their divorce needs throughout the Phoenix, Arizona area including Anthem, Chandler, Gilbert, Glendale, Goodyear, Laveen, Mesa, Peoria, Scottsdale, Surprise, and Tempe.